High NooN BJJ

-All of our Brazilian jiu jitsu classes are taught by brown and black belt practitioners with lengthy competition records.
+All of our Brazilian jiu jitsu and Judo classes are taught by brown and black belt practitioners with lengthy competition records.
 Among our instructors, we have medalists at all levels of competition, including IBJJF Worlds, Pans, Nogi Pans, Nogi Worlds, World Masters, and many more.
 Additionally, our instructors are not only experienced competitors, but also experienced teachers.
 Whether you’re looking to sharpen up for competition or simply have fun and get in shape, we can help you reach your goals here at High Noon BJJ.

 There’s no better time to start than right now!
 Take a look around the site and don’t forget to Click the link below to get signed up for your free trial class.

 We think it’s simple: Not only will you have fun, get in great shape, and make a ton of new friends along the way, BJJ will also help you to build confidence, coordination, resilience, and provide a powerful way to relieve stress.

 BJJ is also widely regarded as one of the most dynamic and effective martial arts for self-defense in the world.
 At High noon we integrate the ground-based tecHniques of BJJ with wrestling and judo to form an effective base for anyone to defend themselves.
 We round out our technical training by committing to high-intensity sessions to ensure our students are prepared to execute the techniques they’ve learned under duress if necessary.

 There’s no better time than today to start your BJJ Journey.
 Click the nearby registration link and sign up for your free trial class!